vtigranv/Front-end-Guidelines/README.md

 }
 ```

-#### Use rem units instead of pixels in CSS.
+## Use rem units

-Use REMs for sizes and spacings, for example font sizes it make based on the font-size of the root <html> element.
+Use REMs, instead of pixels for sizes and spacings, for example font sizes it make based on the font-size of the root <html> element.
 They also allow you to quickly scale an entire project by changing the root font size (for example at a certain media query/screen size).

 You will write less code for responsive views: